Ten months 17 September 2018 - 05 July 2019

 The Design Process is demonstrated through a concept project an interactive pop-up at a music festival.
 This forms an introduction to the issues surrounding ‘branding’ and how to interpret a brand into an interior environment.
 You will learn how to produce preliminary concept design proposals using lively and dynamic drawing skills that are suited to the fast paced commercial sector.

 You will select a subject that is appropriate to the area you wish to specialise in.
 This project will demonstrate a full understanding of all the components of the design process with work books illustrating the exploratory design drawings, presentation drawings, construction drawings, lighting plan, specifications, material boards and written design statement.
 Advice and support will be given on choosing an appropriate subject so that your portfolio demonstrates an understanding of the design issues your are interested in.

 Part Three Career Preparation

-Time is given here to allow you to work on the completed projects to produce a professional portfolio suited to job interviews.
-The final project encourages you to specialise in the chosen area of interior design you wish to pursue as a career and to co-ordinate the design skills that you have developed throughout the Diploma course in producing a comprehensive interior design project.
+Time is given to allow you to work on the completed projects to produce a professional portfolio suited to job interviews.
+The final project encourages you to specialise in the chosen area of interior design you wish to pursue as a career and to co-ordinate the design skills that have been developed throughout the Diploma course in producing a comprehensive interior design project.
 Upon completion of this project your work from the whole year is assessed by the tutors and an external assessor and is expected to show evidence of a thorough understanding of the design process, skills and product knowledge required to practice as a professional interior designer.

 Of major importance in the Interior Design process is the organisation of the building project.
 Lectures are delivered throughout the course that help to give an understanding of writing the brief, fee proposals, the preliminary design and detail drawing programme, running the job, contract procedures, specification, budget costing, programming and implementing the project.